What is Live Well?

 The neighbourhoods we live in and the communities we are a part of, help us live a healthy, happy life.
 They help us feel supported, connected and resilient through a variety of information, activities, and networks.

-In Tameside, there are numerous organisations within VCFSE sector focused around supporting people’s health and wellbeing and make a huge contribution to keeping residents healthy and well.
+In Tameside, there are numerous organisations within the voluntary, community, faith and social enterprise sector focused around supporting people’s health and wellbeing.
+These groups make a huge contribution to keeping residents healthy and well.

-Tameside is one of the ‘Accelerator sites’ for the Live Well programme and we are working with the Innovation Unit and GMCA to to shift thinking in Tameside around the need and recognition of community led wellbeing and prevention.
+Tameside is one of the ‘Accelerator sites’ for the Live Well programme, and Action Together are working with the Innovation Unit and GMCA to to shift thinking in Tameside around the needs and recognition of community-led wellbeing and prevention.

 - Showcase what is available across communities in Tameside to support prevention